IVSoftware/six-up-xps-page/README.md

 ___

-You may be doing this in some form already, but the idea is to have a portable ViewModel that implements `INotifyPropertyChanged`, and have the observable Items be sourced in a single location.
+If this data model is incorporated in an observable collection that resides in a portable `ViewModel`, this single source can be consumed by multiple views.
 You can clear this list, or add and remove items from it, but cloning or copying it should not be necessary.

+**View Model**
 ~~~
 class MainWindowViewModel
 {